andrew-aiken/vmGoat/README.md

 > [!WARNING]
 > Never use production cloud credentials when using this tool!
 >
-> This projects attempts to minimize the blast radius of malicious scenarios though containerization and code review.
-But your encouraged to review all code that you run.
+> This project attempts to minimize the blast radius of malicious scenarios through containerization and code review.
+But you are encouraged to review all code that you run.

-This project will deploy one ore more virtual machines to a cloud provider (AWS) and then run Ansible against it to create a custom challenge.
+This project will deploy one or more virtual machines to a cloud provider (AWS) and then run Ansible against it to create a custom challenge.
-I created this project because I originally wanted to publish a [TryHackMe](https://tryhackme.com/) room but my original scenario has not been reviewed over a year after submitting it.
+I created this project because I originally wanted to publish a [TryHackMe](https://tryhackme.com/), room but my original scenario has not been reviewed over a year after I submitted it.

 This project is **not** for deploying insecure cloud resources (check out [CloudGoat](https://github.com/RhinoSecurityLabs/cloudgoat/) for that), but instead for configuring virtual environments.